OpenBB-finance/openbb-docs/content/terminal/openbb-copilot.md

 ## General question answering

-The simplest functionality of OpenBB Copilot is general question answering.
+The simplest functionality of OpenBB Copilot is its general question answering capability.
 For example, you can ask Copilot things like:

 - "What's the difference between stocks and bonds?"
 - "Explain inflation."